kimdane/Kvasir/README.md

 or reviewing other customers.

-This tool was developed primarily for the Cisco Systems Advanced Services Security Posture Assessment (SPA) team.
-While not every method used by the SPA team may directly relate we hope that this tool is something that can be molded and adapted to fit almost any working scenario.
+This tool was developed primarily for the Cisco Systems Advanced Services Security Posture Assessment (SPA) team, and then customized for use by the penetration testing team at Conduct.
+While not every method used by the SPA team or Conduct may directly relate we hope that this tool is something that can be molded and adapted to fit almost any working scenario.

 DOCUMENTATION